 Here is the TwinSpires Harness Blog Weekly Update.

-Following the early Miami season for productive-trainer Adam Short with our exclusive Short List, we went with his three entries on this program (see Saturday for two more).
+Following the early Miami season for productive-trainer Adam Short with our exclusive Short List, we won with the only horse he entered, Frano ($3.60, $3.20, $3.60 ok).

 H2W LIST RESULTS